It looks like you're new here. If you want to get involved, click one of these buttons!

 --- place order

-, is it always a dictionary of size one?
-Meaning, is it not a list of dictionaries?kite.place_order()
+And, the dataargument of the on_order_update, is it always a dictionary of size one?
+Meaning, is it not a list of dictionaries?kite.place_order() or data['order_id']?

 It's always better to collect order_id from response of kite.place_order(),As, both method is async and there can be the discrepancy at your end in capturing order_id in case of multiple placed order in same period from on_order_update method.